vpp-dev/vpp-release-notes/README.md

 @page release_notes_2206 Release notes for VPP 22.06

-More than 413 commits since the previous release, including 186 fixes.
+More than 419 commits since the previous release, including 188 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.06 release, generated as on Tue Apr 26 03:06:48 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 22.06 release, generated as on Wed Apr 27 03:18:04 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER